Human translation vs Machine translation: How do they compare?

 Discover the AI disruptions coming in 2024.

-1. Cultural Sensitivity: Human translators have an innate understanding of cultural nuances and regional variations.
-This allows them to adapt the translation to suit the target audience, avoiding any cultural faux pas or misunderstandings.
+1. Cultural awareness: Human translators have an instinct for cultural subtleties and regional differences.
+They can tailor the translation to the target audience, avoiding cultural blunders and misinterpretations.

-3. Quality Assurance: Human translators can proofread and revise their work to ensure accuracy, coherence, and consistency.
-They can detect errors, omissions, or inconsistencies that may have been overlooked by machines.
-It is especially important to have a human to verify and fact check a translation generated by ChatGPT because OpenAI (the providers of this service) warn that responses generated can be wrong or contain bias.
-Learn more about ChatGPT risks in this post HERE.
+3. Quality control: Human translators can review and edit their work to ensure accuracy, clarity and consistency.
+They can spot errors, omissions or inconsistencies that machines might have missed.
+It’s especially important to have a human to verify and fact check a ChatGPT translation as OpenAI (the providers of this service) warn that responses generated can be wrong or biased.
+Learn more about ChatGPT risks HERE.

-4. Complex Content Handling: When it comes to highly technical or industry-specific content, human translators reign supreme.
-Their in-depth knowledge and expertise can navigate the intricate jargon that machines might stumble over.
-Their unique industry knowledge and professional credentials help to create authentic, original translations that can later be used to train Machine Leaning models.
+4. Complex content: When it comes to technical or industry specific content, human translators are the way to go.
+They have in-depth knowledge and expertise to navigate the complex jargon that machines can’t.
+Their industry knowledge and professional credentials will create authentic original content that can later be used to train Machine Learning models.

 2. Cost: Quality comes at a price.
 Hiring skilled human translators can be more expensive, especially for large-scale projects, making it less viable for budget-conscious ventures.
 Translation costs savings can be made by using a managed translation service like GAI Aided or GAI Expert-in-the-Loop that uses machine translation with a human touch.